-Most trick plays are a form of this.
+- Most trick plays in American Football are a form of this.
 The play-action pass is a good example.
-Fake a hand-off to the runningback, expecting the defense to play as they should against the run: converge on the runningback.
+Fake a handoff to the running back, expecting the defense to play as they should against the run: converge on the running back.
 Meanwhile you, the quarterback, have all the time in the world to pass down the field.
 Like all true Batman Gambits, this can be ruined spectacularly.
 An all-out blitz can disrupt a play-action pass, as enough blitzers can get in the backfield to swallow BOTH the QB and RB, or the defenders see the hand-off as a fake and stick to their pass defending assignments.

-The New England Patriots almost pull this off against the New York Giants in Super Bowl XLVI.
+- The New England Patriots almost pulled this off against the New York Giants in Super Bowl XLVI.
 Late in the fourth quarter, the New York Giants were running down the clock before scoring and taking the lead.
-With under a minute left in the game, Bill Belichick tells the defense to let the Giants score the touchdown, in order to give Tom Brady time to score a game winning touchdown.
-If not for his receivers dropping crucial passes, Tom Brady might have pulled it off.
+With under a minute left in the game, Bill Belichick tells the defense to let the Giants score the touchdown, in order to give Tom Brady time to score a game-winning touchdown.
+If not for his receivers dropping crucial passes, Brady might have pulled it off.

-Oakland A's manager Dick Williams pulled off a masterful one in Game 3 of the 1972 World Series against Cincinnati Reds catcher Johnny Bench.
-Bench was red-hot at the plate and had worked the count against A's pitcher Rollie Fingers to 3 balls and 2 strikes.
+- Oakland A's manager Dick Williams pulled off a masterful one in Game 3 of the 1972 World Series against Cincinnati Reds catcher Johnny Bench.
+Bench was red-hot at the plate and had worked the count against A's closer Rollie Fingers to 3 balls and 2 strikes.
 Williams called time and spoke to Fingers and catcher Gene Tenace.
 When Tenace returned to the plate, he held out his glove to indicate Fingers throw deliberately wide to walk Bench.
 Bench reacted just as Williams expected, relaxing at the plate and awaiting a free pass to first base.
-Tenace then dropped back into his crouch as Fingers fired a slider over the corner of the plate for strike 3.
+Tenace then dropped back into his crouch as Fingers fired a slider over the outside corner for strike 3.